mobkits/images-preview/Readme.md

 ### ImagePreview(imgs, [option])

-Constructor for ImagePreview
+Constructor for ImagePreview, when tap event is fired on one of `imgs`, a preview container is shown for user to swipe and/or pinchzoom.

 * `imgs` is original images collection.
+* `option` optional options.
-* `option.convert` used to return orignal image url from compressed image url
+* `option.convert` a function used to return orignal image url from `currentSrc` of current image.
-* `option.bind` not bind tap event when `false`
+* `option.bind` not bind tap event when === `false`

 ### show()
 ### hide()